 - Participation fee of $150 plus $100 for an Open Work Permit Holder fee if taking part in the working holiday program

-There is also an optional ‘Letter of Explanation’ section which is useful if you need to provide any extra information about your application.
+There is also an optional ‘Letter of Explanation’ slot which is useful if you need to provide any extra information about your application.
 If you are having trouble submitting your application without a Letter of Explanation, upload a document in this section and then delete it.
 You should now be able to submit your work permit application.

 Important!
 If you do not have the required documents within the time you need to submit them (police checks, medical proof if applicable) you should upload a ‘Letter of Explanation’ (self-created) to explain why.
 You will then be given a time extension for this section of the application.